liferay/headlessapis.wedeploy.io/content/onboarding/success.md

 ---
-description: You have finished the guide!
+description: Examples!
-title: Success
+title: Start calling the Liferay Headless APIs
-stepNumber: 4
+stepNumber: 2
 ---

-For more details access the documentation [here](/docs/).
+You can see some examples of the consumption of the APIs [here](/docs/general/examples.html).

 ![end](/images/end.gif)